Home / How to Sell on Amazon / How to Start an Amazon Private Label Business in 2026

 Net Profit Per Unit$12.7942.6%

-In reality, after accounting for returns (typically 2% to 5%), product giveaways, photography, and branding costs, your actual net margin will likely settle between 20% and 35%.
+In reality, after accounting for returns (typically 2% to 5%), product giveaways, photography, and branding costs, your actual net margin will likely settle between 15% and 20% max.
 That is still significantly higher than most retail businesses.

 Always build your cost model conservatively.
 If a product still looks profitable with pessimistic assumptions, it is a strong candidate.